ratul1918/UIU-CGPA-CALCULATOR/README.md

 | F     | 0.00        |

 > 💡 You can customize the grading scale if your department follows a different policy.

-## 🔢 How CGPA is Calculated

-The CGPA is calculated using the formula: